Contents

 If you’re successful

-Your offer of funding will set out details of how you’ll receive the funding, how to use it and how we expect you to report to us.
+You’ll get a written offer of funding which you will need to sign and return to the BFI within 14 days.
+The offer will set out details of how you’ll receive the funding, how to use it and how we expect you to report to us.

-Read section 8 below to find out what to will have to do if you are offered an award.
+Check the conditions of funding to find out what you’ll have to do if you’re offered an award.

-If requested, we will endeavour to provide feedback.
-As a small team we will prioritise those organisations where we asked for additional information in support of your project during the assessment process.
-This will be via email, zoom or telephone.
+If requested, we will try to provide feedback.
+As a small team we will prioritise those organisations where we asked for additional information during the assessment process.
+The feedback will be by email, video call or telephone.

 We will keep the data and supporting materials you sent to us in line with our records retention policy.